-Many, many years ago I caught a cheap flight from Berlin to Bangkok on a carrier called Air Berlin.
-It was a joyless flight.
+Many, many years ago, I caught a cheap flight from Berlin to Bangkok on a carrier called Air Berlin.
+It was a joyless experience.
 Back then, Air Berlin was a budget airline that offered the bare minimum to fly people internationally.
 You had an uncomfortable seat, no movies, and food only if you bought (or brought) it.
 The nine hours to Bangkok were hell, especially since this was before I discovered the wonders of Ambien.

 Moreover, when I sat down, there was soda all over my seat.
-I informed the flight attendant, but she just looked at me and said “Well, clean it up.”
+I informed the flight attendant, but she just looked at me and said, “Well, clean it up.”
 I sat down in another seat and she came over, dabbed at the soda a bit, scowled, and walked away.

-Editor’s note: I met the Air Berlin team at a travel meetup in New York City and when they heard I was going to Europe, they offered to pay for my flight to and from Europe.
+Editor’s note: I met the Air Berlin team at a travel meetup in New York City, and when they heard I was going to Europe, they offered to pay for my flight to and from Europe.
 I accepted since I wanted to try them again.